Collaborative IQ

 I've been away for a long time, but one of my new year's resolutions is to write here regularly.
 I've discovered that I actually have a reader or two, and in the interest of not losing you, I promise to attempt writing something interesting on a regular basis.

-My current obsession is the Howard Dean campaign.
+Howard Dean campaign.
 Along with finding his politics mostly attractive (though I hope his trade-protectionist noises go away soon!), I think the way he is running his campaign is super-cool (yes, that is a technical term).
 One example: Somehow--I suspect it comes more from the programmer-geeks that have gotten excited about Dean than from campaign HQ--a tradition has evolved to discipline "trolls" on the blog by those reading the trolls to donate money to the campaign.
 This has kept the number of trolls way down.
 The same concept has spread to the rest of the campaign.
 A large part of Dean's reaction to some of the negative campaign ads about him is to put up one of his fundraising bats.
 I have been well trained.
 I just gave money this morning to Dean in honor of the Republican National Committee.
 They sent me a particularly slimy letter a while ago asking for donations:

 "Dear Friend,